 Questions to answer:

-- How did Jabeth’s family members protect themselves from
+- How did Jabeth’s family members protect themselves from wild animals?

 - Why did Jabeth hunt animals?

 - Besides using fire, how did the family keep its cave warm?